cyberwani/sDashboard/README.md

 * Support for chart click and selection
 * Support to listen for widget rearrangement and get the re-arranged widget definitions array
 * Improvements to maximize feature on widgets, Widgets can now maximize to full screen
-* Source code for the library reduce by 15% in compared to previous code ( I know this is a show off :D)
+* Source code for the library reduce by 15% when compared to previous code ( I know this is a show off :D)
 * Re- architectured the way we render charts to support more type of charts instead of sticking to bar, pie and line.
 * Added example to render an already existing dom element as a dashboard widget (see the twitter widget on the demo page)